-Section I. List of All Export Certificates Required By Government (Matrix) : Section I. List of Export Certificates Required by Costa Rica whole plants, etc.) and plant origin products (fruits, grains, vegetables, flours, tree nuts, etc.) require a previous authorization to enter the country.
-By-products which have been processed and which do not present any phytosanitary risk, for instance, dried or frozen fruits, enriched flours, spices, etc. are exempted from this procedure.
-However, even these products are subject to inspection at the port of entry if the authorities decide to conduct such an inspection.
+Section I. List of All Export Certificates Required By Government (Matrix) :

+According to Article 51 of Costa Rica's Phytosanitary Law (Law #7664) all plant products (seeds, plant cuttings, whole plants, etc.) and plant origin products (fruits, grains, vegetables, flours, tree nuts, etc.) require a previous authorization to enter the country.
+By-products which have been processed and do not present any phytosanitary risk, for instance, dried or frozen fruits, enriched flours, spices, etc. are exempt from this procedure.
+However, even these products are subject to inspection at the port of entry if the authorities decide to conduct an inspection.